Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 Prioritizing senior care for spouses

-What are some questions to ask if your loved one needs more care?
+Here are some questions to ask if your loved one needs more care:

-• If my partner lives in a different level of care, can they still access programs, dining options, etc. with me in other levels of living?
+• If my partner lives in a different level of care, can they still access programs and dining options with me in other levels of living?

 • What are the options for having private care in an independent living apartment, and what are the pros and cons of taking that approach vs. accessing different levels of living and care?

 • How will I be supported as a caregiver?
-Caregiver support groups?
-A social worker?
-Other resources?
+Are there caregiver support groups?
+Do you have a social worker and other resources?

 • Who on the care team will help guide us in understanding all the care options?